hitobito/hitobito.github.io/README.md

 Make sure, you are working with Ruby Version 2.6.6 or similar.
 Ruby 3.0.0 may not work!

+If you are using rbenv: `rbenv shell 2.6.6` check version: `rbenv versions`

 And you're set!

 For documentation of Jekyll see https://jekyllrb.com